 For seven years, Dorothy managed daytime and afterschool Standard of Learning (SOL) programming interventions for Title 1 schools in Louisa, Petersburg, and Richmond, VA.
 This experience led to her becoming a government contractor for four years in the area of youth development programming for Army Reserve Families residing in Virginia.
 Dorothy provided relevant services to the young people of Army Reserve Soldiers preparing for, experiencing and returning from deployment.

 Dorothy is a life-long learner and has a Master of Science degree in Biology from Hampton University.
 She enjoys reading and staying abreast of educational issues affecting students of all ages.
 Dorothy is a welcomed addition to the Education staff.

 - David Ferreira earned an AAS from Suffolk Community College, and his Bachelor of Science from Long Island University where he graduated cum laude.
-David is currently working on a masters in special education from Liberty University.
+David holds a Masters in Special Education from Liberty University.
 David is a licensed Teacher in the state of Virginia, and in the past he was a licensed teacher in the state of New York.
 He served and was honorably discharged from the United States Navy.
 David has over 20 years’ experience in the field of mental health and enjoys working with kids and providing one on one instruction.